 Avoidance or having a plan of action to combat these items will keep your business running smoothly so grab a pen & paper, take notes, and be ready for the following …

-The Hidden Dangers & Biggest Risks
+The Hidden Affiliate Dangers & Biggest Risks

 Anyone can go onto one of the many review sites or social media platforms and just rip into your brand even if they aren’t a customer.
 It does seem like slander but there’s not much you can do about it.
 Once you have that taste of success you will certainly find haters doing their best to bring you down a notch.
 You can combat it through reputation management procedures but once the damage is done it’s often very hard to rebuild your brand image because those negative (fake) reviews are still out there.

 Affiliate programs are rather easy to put together thanks to many different software and service options.
 This means that a company that’s not-so-legitimate may leverage this ease into offering an affiliate model, drum up a ton of sales through their affiliates, and then suddenly do a 180 and refuse to pay.
 It happens more often than you think.
 There’s a whole lot of hype around new programs and networks and when this is combined with a lack of due diligence a lot of affiliates get burned.

 The marketplace can be very fickle.
 What’s selling like hot cakes today can go cold the next.
 If you were to dump all your funds into a campaign pushing one of these hot products and forget to keep it monitored you could see a big loss in advertising because you didn’t end the campaigns at the right time.
 The other problem is that if you base all your efforts around a single promotion (one of the many mistakes of marketers) and it suddenly drops off in popularity or gets dominated by the competition you’re now stuck with a project that’s going to wither and die.

 For months an advertising platform may be perfectly okay with your campaigns and then suddenly, like flipping a switch, they change their minds and ban your campaigns because they break new policies.
 Sometimes this may put strikes against your account which prevents you from using the platform.
 It may also lock your earnings.
 The moral of the story is to use a variety of advertising and marketing platforms so you’re never in this situation.

-- Thievery & Take backs – The first headache you’re going to get is one that comes from stolen commissions through “cookie stuffing” or when a coupon overrides your affiliate link.
+A first headache you’re going to get is one that comes from stolen commissions through “cookie stuffing” or when a coupon overrides your affiliate link.
 It happens, it sucks, sometimes a programs/networks system can notice and still give you the commission but it’s not always the case which means that hard work just got someone else paid for way less effort.
 The other is the occasional times when you do make a commission but it’s later revoked for some unknown reason which is usually attributed to illegitimate conversions (even though you did everything legitimately) – it just happens.

-Mitigating the Issues
+Mitigating the Affiliate Dangers and Issues

 It’s been said time and time again on AffiliatePrograms.com: do your due diligence!